LiveGTech/Adapt-UI/docs/en/getting-started.md

 ## Next steps
 Congrats!
 You've got a basic app working.
 We have other guides for what you can do with Adapt UI, for which you can choose what you want to learn next.

+* Learn how to build your app using Astronaut: [Getting started with Astronaut and Adapt UI](astronaut-getting-started.md)
 * Learn how to localise your app: [Localising apps using the Adapt UI `l10n` module](localising-apps.md)